News report | | 29-03-2024 | ±3 minutes reading time

 International students who start a study, training or course in the UK on or after 1 January 2024 and need a study visa to do so can no longer bring parents, partners, children or other family members.
 This is not the only change which has been implemented, as the UK authorities have planned further tightening of the rules.
 These new rules are designed to prevent misuse of the study visa programme, i.e. people using the study visa to work in the UK instead of studying.
 For example, PhD students must now have studied in the UK for at least two years before they are allowed to work in the country.
 Other students must have completed their studies and also provide a starting date for their job before their study visa can be converted into a work visa.

 From spring 2025, people on work visas will also face greater difficulties in bringing relatives over to the UK.
-The reason is that the annual minimum income required for visiting foreign relatives or foreign partners will be increased.
-Currently, the annual minimum income requirement is 18,600 pounds.
+The reason is that the minimum annual income required for visiting foreign relatives or foreign partners will be increased.
+Currently, the minimum annual income requirement is 18,600 pounds.
 In spring 2025, this will be raised to a minimum of 38,700 pounds a year.

 Increasing migration to the United Kingdom

 England, Scotland, Wales and Northern Ireland have experienced an increase in migration in recent years.
-Net migration, i.e. the difference between the number of people entering and leaving the UK, was around 270,000 before the start of the corona pandemic in 2019.
+Net migration, i.e. the difference between the number of people entering and leaving the UK, was around 270,000 before the start of the COVID-19 pandemic in 2019.
 In 2022, net migration reached a record 745,000 migrants.
 With tighter regulations on study visas, the UK hopes to reduce the number of migrants in the coming years.